nemac/climate-by-location/README.md

     true or false, indicating whether to show the median line(s) for model projection data

+  * `hmedian`

+    true or false, indicating whether to show the median line(s) for annual historical model data (applies to annual data only; there is no historical model data for monthly or seasonal data)

+  * `histobs`

+    true or false, indicating whether to show historical observed data

+  * `histmod`

+    true or false, indicating whether to show annual historical model data (applies to annual data only; there is no historical model data for monthly or seasonal data)

   * `yzoom`

     true or false, indicating whether to allow the user to zoom along